FireControl was the name for a project to replace all the UK’s local 999 call centres with nine regional centres.

 ‘grave concerns about the diversion of money to the project, and questioned the feasibility of having 30% fewer control staff available to answer emergency calls across the country during spate conditions’.There were fears that the regional 999 system would ‘become swamped with calls and come to a complete standstill, and the loss of local knowledge amongst call takers was considered a significant risk’.

-Therefore, this key stakeholder group was no supporter of the project but was activity engaged in trying to stop it.
+Therefore, this key stakeholder group was no supporter of the project but was actively engaged in trying to stop it.
 They became what some stakeholder management people call mutineers.

 In the face of such feedback from such a significant stakeholder group, the project had to be abandoned.